microsoft/BotBuilder-Samples/experimental/adapter-oauth/README.md

-# bot authentication
+# OAuth using adapter

-Bot Framework v4 bot authentication sample
+OAuth authentication using adapter sample

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to use authentication in your bot using OAuth.
+This bot uses the [facebook adapter] (https://www.npmjs.com/package/botbuilder-adapter-facebook) to demonstrate the bot authentication capabilities in [Azure Bot Service](https://docs.botframework.com).
+This makes it easier to develop a bot that authenticates users to various identity providers such as Azure AD (Azure Active Directory), GitHub, Uber, etc.

-The sample uses the bot authentication capabilities in [Azure Bot Service](https://docs.botframework.com), providing features to make it easier to develop a bot that authenticates users to various identity providers such as Azure AD (Azure Active Directory), GitHub, Uber, etc.
+This example extends the Facebook adapter in oauth_adapter.js.
+The OAuthAdapter class adds the necessary methods and overrides the activityToFacebook method to add the signin card per Facebook's requirements.

 ## Prerequisites